Vacuum

 What is Vacuum Glazing?

-Vacuum Glazing (Vacuum Insulated Glass) is a highly advanced form of slim glazing technology that involves two panes of toughened glass separated by a 0.3mm vacuum gap.
 Unlike traditional double glazing or triple glazing, which uses a layer of air or inert gas between the panes, vacuum glazing utilizes a vacuum, or a space devoid of air and gas, to reduce heat transfer.
 This vacuum gap effectively minimizes the conduction and convection that typically occur in conventional glazing systems.

 Why Vacuum Glazing?

-Enhanced Thermal Efficiency:
+Enhanced Thermal Efficiency

-Superior insulation properties that significantly reduce heat loss, making your home more energy-efficient.
 With an energy rating U-value of 0.4, vacuum glass outperforms double glazing (U-value 1.2) and triple glazing (U-value 0.7), demonstrating its more effective insulation.

 Superior Noise Reduction